-(9) Share-Based Compensation
+(12) Share-Based Compensation

 Since inception, the Company has sold shares of restricted stock to co-founders, directors, managers, and advisors generally at prices believed to be fair market value at the time of the sale.
 Shares of restricted stock were reserved at the time of issue.
-To the extent that the sale price was less than the estimated fair market value at the grant date, a charge is recorded for the periods in which such shares vest.
-The vesting period for restricted stock is generally two to three years.
+To the extent that the sale price was less than the estimated fair market value at the grant date, a charge was recorded for the periods in which such shares vested.
+The vesting period for restricted stock was generally two to three years.

-In April 2020, the Board approved the TransCode Therapeutics, Inc. 2020 Stock Option and Incentive Plan (the "Plan") providing for the issuance of options or other awards to purchase up to 3,032,787 shares of the Company's Common Stock.
-The Plan provides for grants of equity in the form of stock awards, stock options and other instruments to employees, members of the Board, officers and consultants of and advisors to the Company.
-The Plan is administered by the Board or, at the discretion of the Board, by a committee of the Board.
+In April 2020, the Board and stockholders approved the TransCode Therapeutics, Inc. 2020 Stock Option and Incentive Plan (the "2020 Plan") providing for the issuance of options or other awards to purchase up to 3,032,787 shares of the Company's common stock.
+The Board has determined not to make any further awards under the 2020 Plan following the closing of the IPO.
+In March 2021, our 2021 Stock Option and Incentive Plan (the "2021 Plan") was approved by our Board and our stockholders and became effective upon the effectiveness of our IPO.
+The 2021 Plan provides for the issuance of options or other awards to purchase up to 2,500,000 shares of the Company's common stock.

+Both Plans provide for grants of equity in the form of stock awards, stock options and other instruments to employees, members of the Board, officers and consultants of and advisors to the Company.
+The Plans are administered by the Board or, at the discretion of the Board, by a committee of the Board.
 The amount and terms of grants are determined by the Board.
-The terms of options granted under the Plan generally are for ten (10) years after date of grant and are exercisable in cash or as otherwise determined by the Board.
+The terms of options granted under the Plans generally are for ten (10) years after date of grant and are exercisable in cash or as otherwise determined by the Board.
 The vesting period for equity-based awards is determined at the discretion of the Board and is generally two to four years.
-If grants of stock options under the Plan terminate, expire, or are surrendered or cancelled, the shares subject to such grants will again be available under the Plan.
-In 2020, the Board awarded options to purchase 1,756,279 shares of Common Stock under the Plan, all of which were outstanding at December 31, 2020.
-In January 2021, the Board awarded options to purchase 36,393 shares of Common Stock under the Plan, all of which were outstanding at March 31, 2021.
+If stock options granted under the 2021 Plan terminate, expire, or are surrendered or cancelled, the shares subject to such grants will again be available under the 2021 Plan.